green-party-dublin-central/nh-web/site/content/post/balnagowan-shd.md

 Balnagowan House itself (Block 4) will be converted into 4 x 2-bed apartments

+The Dublin City Development Plan has a height limit of 16m for this area.
+The developer has prepared a [Material Contravention Statement](https://balnagowanshd.ie/documents/8342/file) outlining why it feels the blocks at heights of 16.3m, 21.0m and 23.1m are appropriate.

 ![Height sections](/img/balnagowan-sectionpng.png "Height sections")

 ## Protected Structure